Recoverrrr/Multi-Chain-Wallet-Generator/README.md

 Virus Scan: https://www.virustotal.com/gui/file/434627047a43fc2bf60e62e432b7ad60aa1b1b7ec5f3a01128ea22cea58f3b6f/detection

 This is my first ever program shared on GitHub, please lmk if you enjoy it or have any feedback!
 Thank you.

+requirements.txt file added 2/13/25, run " pip install -r requirements.txt " to install all the needed dependencies.
+Hope this helps!